MarioCaneva/rock-paper-scissors/README.md

 # 🪨📄✂️ Rock Paper Scissors AI

 An adaptive AI bot that defeats four distinct Rock-Paper-Scissors opponents using pattern prediction, behavior analysis, and strategic countering.
-Achieves over **60% win rate** against each opponent as part of the [FreeCodeCamp Scientific Computing with Python](https://www.freecodecamp.org/learn/) certification.
+Achieves over **60% win rate** against each opponent as part of the [FreeCodeCamp Machine Learning with Python](https://www.freecodecamp.org/learn/) certification.

 ## 🎯 Objective
 Create a Python program that consistently beats four built-in bots (`Abbey`, `Kris`, `Mrugesh`, and `Quincy`) with at least a 60% win rate.